Profiles of Governors and Co-Opted Members of the Corporation

 Andy retired from his position as a Managing Director at Cisco UK and Ireland in Spring 2017.
 There he was the Executive responsible for the Solutions Architecture and Technical Sales Specialist Teams, with overall responsibility for the creation and execution of the strategy and go-to-market objectives.
 In addition, he led Cisco's innovation initiatives for the UK and several of the broader programs including collaborative research, Start-up acceleration and eco-system development.
 Previously, he held a number of senior leadership positions in the IT Software and Services sectors, in the UK, USA and Europe.
 In his retirement, Andy now holds a number of non-executive positions and strategic advisory roles on a part time basis.
 His focus is on realising the potential of technology to solve important business and societal challenges, and devoting increasing amounts of time to developing linkages between the Education Sector and the Tech Industry, and to stimulating awareness of careers in technology to students and mentoring and supporting entrepreneurs.
 Andy holds an MBA from the Massachusetts Institute of Technology (MIT), and he is a Fellow of the Sloan School of Management.
 He sits on the Finance and Resources Committee, and the College Redevelopment Project Group.

 Robin is the Principal and CEO of Richmond upon Thames College.
-He is an experienced learning and skills leader with 22 years in the Further and Higher Education sector.
-He is a Chemistry graduate from Kingston University with a Masters in Information Systems and Technology from City University, London.
+He is an experienced learning and skills leader with 25 years in the Further and Higher Education sector.
+He is a Chemistry graduate from Kingston University with a Masters in Information Systems and Technology from City, University of London.
 Robin started his career in the further education sector in 1994 as a lecturer in computing at Weald College.
 Since then he has progressed through a number of colleges in London, South East England, East Anglia and the North East of England.
-As well as being the principal of Richmond upon Thames College, Robin is a Trustee of JISC (The Joint Information Systems Committee), a Trustee of Richmond upon Thames School (opening 2017 in Twickenham), a Board Member of the Association of Colleges London Regional Committee, a Committee member of the Richmond Chamber of Commerce, and the Chair of Governors at St Matthew’s Primary School in Surbiton.
+As well as being the principal of Richmond upon Thames College, Robin is a Trustee of JISC (The Joint Information Systems Committee), a Trustee of Richmond upon Thames School, a Board Member of the Association of Colleges London Regional Committee, Chair of the AoC Technology Special Interest Group, a Committee member of the Richmond Chamber of Commerce, and the Chair of Governors at St Matthew’s Primary School in Surbiton.

 Neal is a staff governor, elected by the academic constituency of the College.
 Neal was appointed to the College as Chef Lecturer in Hospitality and Catering in October 2016.
 He brings with him 20 years’ experience in further education, teaching across the curriculum, working alongside supported learning and SLA.
 In addition to this, Neal served a 4 year term as a staff governor at his previous college where he was a member of the sub-committee on capital projects and the Audit Committee.
 In his governor role here, Neal is a member of the Curriculum, Quality and Standards Committee, and also the College Redevelopment Project Group.